NNPDF/yadism/README.md

 ## Scope of the project

-Provide all necessary tools to compute the DIS structure functions and related object.
+Provide all necessary tools to compute the DIS structure functions and related objects.
 This project is linked closely to [EKO](https://github.com/N3PDF/eko).

 ## Installation